-What to know before buying a smartwatch
+The best smartwatches | Engadget

 Best overall: Apple Watch

-The Apple Watch has become the most robust smartwatch available since its debut in 2015.
+The Apple Watch has evolved into the most robust smartwatch since its debut in 2015.
 It’s the no-brainer pick for iPhone users, and we wouldn’t judge you for switching to an iPhone just to be able to use an Apple Watch.
-The latest model, the Apple Watch Series 5, has solid fitness tracking features that will satisfy the needs of new and seasoned athletes.
-It also detects if you’ve fallen and can carry out ECG tests.
-Plus, it offers NFC, onboard music storage, many useful apps, as well as a variety of convenient ways to respond to messages.
+The latest model, the Apple Watch Series 7, has solid fitness-tracking features that will satisfy the needs of beginners and serious athletes alike.
+It also detects if you’ve fallen, can carry out ECG tests and measures blood oxygen levels.
+Plus, it offers NFC, onboard music storage and many useful apps as well as a variety of ways to respond to messages.

+The main differences between the Series 7 and the Series 6 that preceded it are the 7’s larger display, its overnight respiratory tracking and faster charging.
+The slight increase in screen real estate allows you to see things even more clearly on the small device, and Apple managed to fit a full QWERTY keyboard on it to give users another way to respond to messages.
+The faster charging capabilities are also notable – we got 10 percent power in just 10 minutes of the Watch sitting on its charging disk, and it was fully recharged in less than one hour.

-While the Series 5 is the most feature-rich Apple Watch ever, it’s also quite expensive with a starting price of $399.
-Those who do not need an always-on display, fall detection, or ECG can consider buying an Apple Watch Series 3, which starts at $200.
-If you want the newest model possible, you should wait until September when Apple will likely launch the next Watch.
+While the $399 Series 7 is the most feature-rich Apple Watch to date, it’s also the most expensive model in the Watch lineup, and for some shoppers there might not be clear benefits over older editions.
+Those who don’t need an always-on display, ECG or blood oxygen readings might instead consider the Apple Watch SE, which starts at $279.

+We actually regard the Watch SE as the best option for first-time smartwatch buyers, or people on stricter budgets.
+You’ll get all the core Apple Watch features as well as things like fall detection, noise monitoring and emergency SOS, but you’ll have to do without more advanced hardware perks like a blood oxygen sensor and ECG monitor.Buy Apple Watch Series 7 at Amazon - $399 Buy Apple Watch SE at Amazon - $279

-Dropping $400 on a smartwatch isn’t feasible for everyone, which is why we recommend the Fitbit Versa Lite as a sub-$200 option.
-It’s our favorite budget smartwatch because it offers a bunch of features at a great price.
-You get all of these essentials: Fitbit’s solid exercise tracking abilities (including auto-workout detection), sleep tracking, water resistance, GPS, and a 4-day battery life.
-We wish it had an altimeter for floor counting and Wi-Fi, but for most users, those sacrifices will be worth saving at least $40.
-The Fitbit Versa Lite typically costs $160, but we’ve seen it available for around $140 at various retailers.
+Dropping $400 on a smartwatch isn’t feasible for everyone, which is why we recommend the Fitbit Versa 2 as the best sub-$200 option.
+It’s our favorite budget watch because it offers a bunch of features at a great price.
+You get all of these essentials: Fitbit’s solid exercise-tracking abilities (including auto-workout detection), sleep tracking, water resistance, connected GPS, blood oxygen tracking and a six-day battery life.
+It also supports Fitbit Pay using NFC and it has built-in Amazon Alexa for voice commands.
+While the Versa 2 typically costs $150, we’ve seen it for as low as $100.Buy Fitbit Versa 2 at Amazon - $150

-Best for Android phones: Samsung Galaxy Watch Active 2
+Best for Android users: Samsung Galaxy Watch 4

-Samsung has done a lot to make its Tizen smartwatch OS a good alternative to Google’s Wear OS.
-The Galaxy Watch Active 2 is made better by features like smart home control, ride hailing, music playback, and more.
-We also like its touch-sensitive bezel that lets you navigate the interface a bit more easily.
-The Galaxy Watch Active 2 tracks activity with the best of them, too, and its improved internal sensors are quick and accurate.
-While it’s on the expensive side at $250, you’ll get a lot for your money.

-Classic timepiece company Movado made a lovely smartwatch in its Connect 2.0.
-This smartwatch has Movado’s signature dot design as well as a fully functional touchscreen, WearOS powered by Snapdragon Wear 3100, and an interchangeable band system.
-It’s one of the few smartwatches that looks more like jewelry than a gadget, but that aesthetic will cost you at least $500.
-Those that want a similar look without the hefty price tag should check out the $200 Misfit Vapor.
+Samsung teamed up with Google recently to revamp its smartwatch OS, but that doesn’t mean Tizen fans should fret.
+The Galaxy Watch 4 is the latest flagship wearable from Samsung and it runs on WearOS with the new One UI, which will feel familiar if you’ve used Tizen before.
+Also, the watch now comes with improved third-party app support and access to the Google Play Store, so you can download apps directly from the watch.

+We like the Galaxy Watch 4 for its premium design as well as its comprehensive feature set.
+It has a 3-in-1 biometric sensor that enables features like body mass scanning, bloody oxygen tracking and more, plus it has a plethora of trackable workout profiles.
+Both the Galaxy Watch 4 and the Watch 4 Classic run on new 5nm processors and have more storage than before, as well as sharper, brighter displays.
+They both run smoothly and rarely lag, but that performance boost does come with a small sacrifice to battery life: the Galaxy Watch 4 typically lasted about one day in our testing, which while not the best, may not be a dealbreaker for you if you plan on recharging it every night.Buy Galaxy Watch 4 at Amazon - $250